Ariel-2024/Python-Project1/README.md

 HOW TO RUN THE PROGRAM
 Requirements:
-Python 3 or vs code installed on your system
-A terminal or command line
+Python 3 or visual studio code installed on your system A terminal or command line

 STEPS: